Climate Jargon

 Polar ice cap: Ice covering the Arctic Ocean around the North Pole, or Antarctica around the South Pole

-Positive feedback loop: When one thing increases, another increases, causing the first to increase in a loop
+Positive feedback loop: When one thing increases, another increases, causing the first to increase

 Pumped-storage hydroelectricity: See pumped hydro